fridgemagnet3/modbus-solis5g/README.md

 ![stripboard](https://github.com/user-attachments/assets/92398d00-1148-46f1-81ac-eb5e879a39ba)

 ## Software
-There's 4 distinct applications currently here.
+There are 4 distinct applications currently here.
 The first 3 are designed to be built under any recent Linux distro using the provided makefiles.
 Dependencies are shown in the sections below for each app.
 It's also possible to build these as well under Windows and Visual Studio projects are provided however these only offer limited functionality, in particular anything that does direct serial port receives & transmits won't work plus you'll need to get hold off and/or build the additional libraries.
 In short, these were really more for me to do some initial offline debug & test.
 The fourth application is the [Arduino sketch for the ESP32.](#modbus-esp32)

 The RS485 link runs at 9600, 8 bits, 1 stop bit, no parity.
 None of the applications which interface to the serial ports directly configure any of the serial settings, you'll need to do that first by hand which is normally just a case of doing something like: